-With more than 34,000 nonprofits in Oregon, we are honored to be recognized in 2016 as a “Oregon Business 100 Best Nonprofits to work for in Oregon.”
+With more than 34,000 nonprofits in Oregon, we were honored to be recognized in 2016 as a “Oregon Business 100 Best Nonprofits to work for in Oregon.”
 It begins with our employees, continues with our dogs, supported by our funding partners, and ends with our clients.

 Our Mission Statement